Oral Presenter Resources

 • The Room Moderator will introduce each presenter.

-• Sharing your Screen: When it is your turn to present, you will share your screen.
+• Sharing your screen: When it is your turn to present, you will share your screen.
 HAVE YOUR PRESENTATION READY TO GO.
 Find instructions on how to share your screen.

 • Introduce yourself: When you start your presentation introduce yourself by giving your name, major, faculty mentor’s name, and the title of your presentation.